Random IELTS Cue Card

 ESL students often wish to learn those rules and techniques relating to word formation which may enable them to become skilful morphologists.
 The most common hurdle has always been the difficulty in identifying the relationship between words based on the same root.
 Grandomastery has developed an activity which helps learners familiarise themselves with word formation patterns.
 The task uses thought-provoking statements to introduce key words, with an accompanying table containing further examples from the word family.
 This may help ESL learners improve their word formation skills, which are often put to the test in English language examinations.

-The selection of poetry offered in this task is far from been well-known or mundane – the pieces are short and sweet and are presented to you just as they were printed in books decades ago, with yellowish pages and old-style fonts that preserve the sense of authenticity.
+The selection of poetry offered in this task is far from being well-known or mundane – the pieces are short and sweet and are presented to you just as they were printed in books decades ago, with yellowish pages and old-style fonts that preserve the sense of authenticity.
 The trick is to narrate these poems in the manner prescribed by the task – to imitate an accent or imagine yourself in a situation which makes your voice or style alter.

 Even a prudent and sensible person may find themselves in interesting situations, but our psychology works in such a way that embarrassing memories may be repressed.
 In this task you are reminded of what happened and are asked to explain your motives and actions.
 It is a fun activity because the script is completely unpredictable – we made sure of that.